ChristianSilvermoon/StrawberryPack/README.md

 Arrows and tridents shatter glass panes and flower pots!
 (can be toggled off with `/function strawberry:gamerule/destructive_projectiles/false` for those that don't want that!)

+- Warp System!
+Wish fast travel were easier?
+Now it is!
+The Strawberry Pack includes a multiplayer friendly warp system that allows you to spend your hard earned levels creating End Gateway Blocks to take you wherever you desire!
+Just remember to SAVE some coordinates before you go using it, or you'll create a portal to the void (AKA ***Death***).
+This System can ONLY be used in the Overworld!
+If you'd rather not have it at all, you can disable it with `/function strawberry:gamerule/warp/false`

 - Hot Tools!
 Fire Aspect or the appropriate Golden Tool (Because gold needs a little love) will drop most items in their smelted states (unless you have silk touch).
 This means digging up sand with a Fire Aspect Sword or Golden Shovel will drop *glass*.